-Portico of eastern part of cave is guarded by seated tigers – resembling later seated lions popular up to the 19th century in European manor house designs.
-Eastern part of cave contains also a giant statue of four-armed gate keeper with two demons – attendants.
+Portico of the eastern part of the cave is guarded by seated tigers – resembling later seated lions popular up to the 19th century in European manor house designs.
+The eastern part of the cave contains also a giant statue of a four-armed gatekeeper with two demons – attendants.

-Western wing is in bad shape, but it is also rich with stone carvings.
-Contains a cistern with water – possibly
+The western wing is in bad shape, but it is also rich with stone carvings.
+Contains a cistern with water – possibly created by Buddhists.

 More caves and other monuments

-On the crest of the hill above the Great Cave there is a broken stone lion, tiger or griffin – possibly one of guards in the entrances of Great Cave.
+On the crest of the hill above the Great Cave, there is a broken stone lion, tiger or griffin – possibly one of the guards in the entrances of Great Cave.
 Some sources say that it was worshipped as Tiger Goddess Vaghesvari.

 Hindu cave No 2. is located to the south-east from the Great Cave.
 It is facing east, with a chapel in its northern end.
-Portal of the cave is destroyed, interior has been damaged by water.
+The portal of the cave is destroyed, the interior has been damaged by water.
 The irregular chapel is supported by 4 eight-cornered columns and 2 demi-columns.
-Traces of sculptures remain but most of previously rich artwork has perished.
+Traces of sculptures remain but most of the previously rich artwork has perished.

-Across the top of the ravine from Cave 1 there is a large cave chamber – Sitabai’s Temple.
-Portico of this chamber has four pillars and two pilasters.
-Behind the hall there are three chambers, central chamber hosted shrine.
-Cave contained beautiful and impressive adornments up to the Portuguese rule but now rather little remains, although cave still contains valuable sculptures.
+Across the top of the ravine from Cave 1, there is a large cave chamber – Sitabai’s Temple.
+The portico of this chamber has four pillars and two pilasters.
+Behind the hall there are three chambers, the central chamber hosted shrine.
+The cave contained beautiful and impressive adornments up to the Portuguese rule but now rather little remains, although the cave still contains valuable sculptures.

-To the north from Sitabai’s cave there is small Hindu cave No 5. with verandah, it has been abandoned soon after the start of construction.
+To the north from Sitabai’s cave, there is a small Hindu cave No 5. with verandah which has been abandoned soon after the start of construction.

-The 173 m high Stupa Hill is located in the eastern part of island.
+The 173 m high Stupa Hill is located in the eastern part of the island.
 It contains two caves with Buddhist monuments and also cisterns from the 3rd century AD or earlier.
-One of two caves is not complete.
-In the other cave there is stupa made in bricks.
+One of the two caves is not complete.
+In the other cave, there is a stupa made of bricks.

-Island contains also other remnants of buildings and artwork – after all this was a place for capital city in ancient times.
+The island contains also other remnants of buildings and artwork – after all this was a place for a capital city in ancient times.

-Elephanta Caves are included in the following lists:
+Elephanta Caves are included in the following articles: